ozf1r/binaraymodulationsynth/README.md

-# binarymodulationsynth
+# bitwisesynth
-A binary modulation synthesizer for the Arduino
+An 8-bit bitwise binary modulation synthesizer for the Arduino

 # Synopsis